derailed/bigbertha/README.md

 You can leverage #inc/#dec to increment/decrement counter like data.

 IMPORTANT!
-Sadly Firebase currently does not offer transactions using their REST api hence there is no guarantees about the atomicity of read/write operations ;-(
+Sadly Root currently does not offer transactions using their REST api hence there is no guarantees about the atomicity of read/write operations ;-(

 ### Deleting data